Dinu-Filip/Haskell-Fundamentals/Notes/5 Types and typeclasses.md

 ```

 ## Algebraic data types
-Enumerations are only a special case of Haskell's more general **algebraic data types**, which has the following general form
+Enumerations are only a special case of Haskell's more general **algebraic data types**, which have the following general form
 ```
 data AlgDataType = Constr1 Type11 Type12 ...
 Type 1i
                  | Constr2 Type21 Type22 ...
 Type 2j